Yakow13/Spacenews/README.md

 ## Project Structure

-The project is monolith organized by feature, with core components shared across features, aligning with MVVM and Clean Architecture principles.
+The project is a monolith organized by feature, with core components shared across features, aligning with MVVM and Clean Architecture principles.

 * **`:app` Application Package**:
     * The main entry point (`SpaceNewsActivity`, `SpacenewsApp`).
-    * Integrates all feature packages.
+    * Integrates all features.
     * Handles global dependency injection setup and top-level navigation.
-    * Depends on feature and core packages.
+    * Depends on feature and core.

 * **`:feature`Feature Package**:
     * Encapsulate specific app functionalities (e.g., article browsing, detail).